Science-Backed Take On Coffee And Its Effect On Fasting

 Black coffee offers some health benefits as well.
-For example, according to the recent study, this drink may lower your risks of type 2 diabetes, heart attack, heart stroke, liver diseases and even Parkinson’s disease (6).
+For example, according to the recent research, this drink may lower your risks of type 2 diabetes, heart attack, heart stroke, liver diseases and even Parkinson’s disease (6).
 Dieters also claim that black coffee helps to decrease your appetite, which makes it easier for you to follow the dietary plan and manage your fasting days.
-However, this theory lacks factual backing.
+However, this theory lacks scientific backing.

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!

 By drinking black coffee, you can also increase the benefits of fasting.
 For instance, intermittent fasting is thought to support your brain health by increasing autophagy.
 Autophagy is a process in your body, during which your body cells get rid of damaged or unnecessary components (1).
 It is also your body’s way to replace damaged cells with healthy ones.
 This process lowers your risks of age-related mental decline.
 A study in mice has shown that coffee can increase the process of autophagy (5).
 This example demonstrates, that coffee may boost the benefits of intermittent fasting.
 However, it is essential to practice moderation, in order to avoid side effects, such as insomnia, heartburn, nervousness and more.